marcellodibello/misc/index.md

 So, the individual deaths, considered indvidually, did not raise suspicion, but considered together, they did!
 Is this case any different from the others?

-The other curious thing is that Roy Meadow -- the same guy who testified against Sally Clark by multiplying the statistics-- was one of the exp[erte witness in the trial.
+The other curious thing is that Roy Meadow -- the same guy who testified against Sally Clark by multiplying the statistics-- was one an expert witness in the trial.

 - [Beverly Allitt Crime Files](https://www.crimeandinvestigation.co.uk/crime-files/beverly-allitt)